Josh Murray Calls Cops On Amanda Stanton: What Went Down?

 — alexandria (@alexandriasarav) March 18, 2017

-Amanda’s ex Nick Buonfiglio is speaking out again, and he isn’t happy with what happened with Josh Murray because of this, of course, affected his daughters.
-He thinks what Josh did was horrible and the next day Nick was nice enough to go and help Amanda buy a new car so she could take their daughters to school each day.
+Amanda’s ex Nick Buonfiglio is speaking out again, and he isn’t happy with what happened with Josh Murray because this affected his daughters.
+He thinks what Josh did was horrible, and the next day Nick was nice enough to go and help Amanda buy a new car so she could take their daughters to school each day.
 These two don’t look like they will be getting back together, but they do seem to get along for the sake of their children.
 Nick feels like this shows Josh Murray’s true character.
 He has made it pretty obvious that he is not a fan of Josh at all.

-Just two weeks ago, Josh Murray spoke out about his relationship with Amanda Stanton saying that things were complicated.
-It sounded like they were slowing working things out, but calling the cops on her could totally derail that idea.
-They were seen kissing in February and then in March Josh shared what was going on with them.
+Just two weeks ago, Josh Murray spoke out about his relationship with Amanda Stanton, saying that things were complicated.
+It sounded like they were slowly working things out but calling the cops on her could totally derail that idea.
+They were seen kissing in February, and then in March, Josh shared what was going on with them.

 “It’s complicated right now.
 I want to take things slow right now.
 There’s a lot to work on.
 There’s a lot that needs to change and we’re starting to work on that, so we’ll see what happens.”